fluckshop/guiding-principles/README.md

 ### 14. Users own their data

 Content, customer lists, and personal information belong to users.
-Act as a custodian, not the owner.
+Act as the custodian, not the owner.

 ### 15. Freedom of movement